badeadan/starlingx-installer/README.md

   + number of compute and storage nodes, etc.

 The factory will output an archive containing shell scripts to:
-- setup VirtualBox VMs and networking
+- setup VirtualBox or LibVirt VMs and networking
 - patch ISO with configuration needed by the automated installer
 - automatically install a StarlingX release